LWVPDX presents free community education programs for members and the public, covering current public policy issues across a range of topics.

 • March 2022, via Zoom, video and podcast, Climate on an International Scale: Notes from COP26.
 Five LWV members who attended the November 2021 UN Climate Conference in Glasgow discussed what they learned about the world’s efforts to combat climate change.

-2020-21 programs
+2020-21 Programs

 • September 2020, the Future of Health Care in America and the impact of the COVID-19 pandemic.
 The LWV of Portland, with the assistance of MetroEast Community Media, recorded a Zoom panel discussion with health experts.
 You can view that recording here.